mlucool/ThePictureProject/README.md

 ## Known issues include
 * No way to see multiple points at same location
 * CSS issues
-* Search could make some points that should appear not appear (due to agressive pre-data checks)
+* Search could make some points that should appear not appear (due to aggressive pre-data checks)
 * Things without GPS data should be treated specially
 * Lag on large data sets
-* Testing on a real server